William Pitt the Younger: Duel

 In May 1798, Pitt fought a duel against George Tierney.
 Their dispute began when Pitt proposed a measure to increase the manpower of the Royal Navy.
-Tierney called for more time to consider the bill, which frustrated Pitt, who then accused Tierney of obstructing national defense.
-When Tierney protested against the remark, Pitt refused to withdraw his comment.
+Tierney called for more time to consider the bill, which frustrated Pitt, who then accused Tierney of obstructing national defence.
+When Tierney protested against the remark, instead of ordering Pitt to withdraw his comment or apologise, Speaker Addington asked Pitt to explain his remarks.
+An angry Pitt stood his ground 'he would neither retract from, nor farther explain, his former expressions.'
 The next day, Pitt received a challenge to a duel from Major-General George Walpole, acting as Tierney's second.
 Pitt accepted immediately and asked the Speaker of the House of Commons, Henry Addington, to be his second, but Addington refused.
 He then sought Thomas Steele, but when Steele could not be contacted, Dudley Ryder agreed to act as his second.

-The two met by arrangement at Putney Heath on May 27, 1798.
+The two met by arrangement at Putney Heath on 27 May 1798.
 Armed with dueling pistols, both men took aim at twelve paces and missed.
 When it came time to take a second shot, Pitt deliberately aimed into the air.
 The seconds then jointly intervened and insisted the duel end, having decided that sufficient satisfaction had been given and that both parties had retained their honor.